 Don't get caught up in the credit card trap.
-It will lead to accumulating debt that will be hard to get rid of.There are only two forces in the world, the sword and the spirit.
-In the long run, the sword will always be conquered by the spirit. - Napoleon Bonaparte
+It will lead to accumulating debt that will be hard to get rid of.Blessed are those who can give without remembering and take without forgetting.

 spc Bd 1 Bd 3